 I write full time in my cozy studio, The Word Nest.
 I am the author of a new chapter book series about a Japanese American girl.
-The first two books are Jasmine Toguchi, Mochi Queen (a Junior Library Guild selection) and Jasmine Toguchi, Super Sleuth (FSG/July 11, 2017).
+The first two books are Jasmine Toguchi, Mochi Queen (a Junior Library Guild selection) and Jasmine Toguchi, Super Sleuth (FSG/July 2017).
 Book 3, Jasmine Toguchi, Drummer Girl (a Junior Library Guild selection) will publish on April 3, 2018 and book 4, Jasmine Toguchi, Flamingo Keeper (a Junior Library Guild selection) will publish on July 3, 2018.
-Before I started writing as my career, I worked at a pet store, volunteered as a raptor rehabilitator, interned as a zookeeper’s aide, taught fifth grade, and was the Associate Curator of Education for a zoo.
+Before I started writing as my career, I worked at a pet store, volunteered as a raptor rehabilitator, interned as a zookeeper’s aide, taught fifth grade, and was the Associate Curator of Education for the Detroit Zoo.

 Represented by Tricia Lawrence of the Erin Murphy Literary Agency.